JefGrailet/SAGE/README.md

 ### Future updates

-`SAGE` itself will probably not be updated for a while, unless a bug or an algorithmical issue is discovered.
+`SAGE` itself will probably not get any large update for a while, though minor issues will be corrected from time to time.
 However, side programs (such as Python scripts) will eventually be released to provide ways to parse, interpret and analyze the data collected by `SAGE`.

 ## Publications